- Campfire Recipe: Easy Dutch Oven Garlic Rolls

 French Creek State Park is located in Pennsylvania in close proximity to Philadelphia.

 For those appealed by the idea of winter camping with some amenities, French Creek State Park is a great place to look.
 They have ten cabins available to rent with electricity and heat.
 You won't score many points with the hard-core campers, but it's a good way to wet your beak to what it means to camp in the winter.
 The park is known for its hiking trails and is popular as a site of cross-country skiing in the winter.
-Ice fishing and ice skating is also popular.
+The park has a store with equipment to rent or purchase, checkout their website for a good summary of their best products.
+Ice fishing and ice skating is extremely popular in the winter.